FYI: New to the world of caregiving? Check out my guide, What Is a Caregiver, to learn about all things related to care, both skilled and unskilled.

 To answer your most basic question: An in-home caregiver costs a national average of $24 per hour, which works out to $4,032 per week and $17,280 per month for 24/7 care.
-However, costs vary significantly based on the type of overnight care you select and the state where you live.
+However, costs vary significantly based on the type of round-the-clock care you select and the state where you live.

 Because of this, you need a lot more information than just averages to determine what to expect financially.